 Sargon reigned for 56 years and after his death was succeeded by his son Rimush (r.
 2279-2271 BCE) who maintained his father's policies closely.
 The cities rebelled after Sargon's death, and Rimush spent the early years of his reign restoring order.
 He campaigned against Elam, whom he defeated, and claimed in an inscription to bring great wealth back to Akkad.
 He ruled for only nine years before he died and was succeeded by his brother Manishtusu (r.
 2271-2261 BCE).
 There is some speculation that Manishtusu brought about his brother's death to gain the throne.

 History repeated itself after the death of Rimush, and Manishtusu had to quell widespread revolts across the empire before engaging in the business of governing his lands.
-He increased trade and, according to his inscriptions, engaged in long-distance trade with Magan and Meluhha (thought to be upper Egypt and the Sudan).
-He also undertook great projects in construction throughout the empire and is thought to have ordered the construction of the Ishtar Temple at Nineveh, which was considered a very impressive piece of architecture.
+He increased trade and, according to his inscriptions, engaged in long-distance trade with Magan and Meluhha (modern-day Oman/UAE and the Indus Valley Civilization, respectively).
+He also undertook great construction projects throughout the empire and is thought to have decreed the work on the Ishtar Temple at Nineveh, which was considered a very impressive piece of architecture.

 Further, he undertook land reform and, from what is known, improved upon the empire of his father and brother.
 Manishtusu's obelisk, describing the distribution of parcels of land, may be viewed today in the Louvre Museum, Paris.
 His death is somewhat of a mystery but, according to some scholars, Leick among them, "Manishtusu was killed by his courtiers with their cylinder seals" though no definite motive has been offered for the killing (111).